dgerosa/astroseminars_bicocca/README.md

 - `weekly`: send an email with a summary of next week's events.
 - `readme`: update the readme on this page.

-We're also triggering these actions on a fixed schedule using an external virtual machine (right now it's on the `redfive` head node, admins Davide Gerosa and Federico De Santi).
+We're also triggering these actions on a fixed schedule using an external machine (right now it's on the `redfive` head node, admins Davide Gerosa and Federico De Santi).
 These are the crontab instructions:

 ```
 GITHUB_TOKEN=xxxxxxxxxxxxxxxxxxxx